sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 243. ### Why should not call setState in componentWillUnmount?
-     You should not call setState() in componentWillUnmount() because Once a component instance is unmounted, it will never be mounted again.
+     You should not call `setState()` in `componentWillUnmount()` because once a component instance is unmounted, it will never be mounted again.

    **[⬆ Back to Top](#table-of-contents)**

 244. ### What is the purpose of getDerivedStateFromError?
      This lifecycle method is invoked after an error has been thrown by a descendant component.
 It receives the error that was thrown as a parameter and should return a value to update state.

      The signature of the lifecycle method is as follows,
      ```javascript
      static getDerivedStateFromError(error)
      ```